Statistical inference for generative adversarial networks and other minimax problems: Appendix B: Proofs of Lemma 1 and Theorem 2

 Using (\ref{eq:Thm2proof1}) and (\ref{eq:Thm2proof2}) and choosing a sequence $\epsilon_{k}>0$, $k=1,2,\ldots$, such that $c_{1-\alpha}-\epsilon_{k}$ is a continuity point of $L(\cdot)$ for each $k=1,2,\ldots$ and such that $\epsilon_{k}\to0$ as $k\to\infty$ now yields the result of Theorem 2. \end{proof}

 We close this appendix with the proof of Lemma 3.

-\begin{proof}[Proof of Lemma 3] We omit the proof of (the well-known) part (a).
+\begin{proof}[Proof of Lemma 3] We omit the proof of (the well-known) part (a) and focus on the new parts (b) and (c).
 To prove part (b), first note that for any $x',x'' \in l^{\infty}(\Gamma\times\Delta)$ we have (making use of the two inequalities in (\ref{eq:ConsProof_SupInf_Inequalities})) that

 so that the map $\phi$ is Lipschitz and it therefore suffices to consider Gateaux directional differentiability (recall the remarks following Lemma 2).
 To this end, pick any $x,h\in C(\Gamma\times\Delta)$ and a sequence $\{t_{n}\}\subset\mathbb{R}_{+}$ such that $t_{n}\downarrow0$ as $n\to\infty$.
 Denote $x_{(n)}=x+t_{n}h$.
 For any $\gamma$ and each $n$, set $\Delta_{0}(\gamma,x)=\{\delta_{0}\in\Delta:x(\gamma,\delta_{0})=\sup_{\delta\in\Delta}x(\gamma,\delta)\}$ and $\Delta_{0}(\gamma,x_{(n)})=\{\delta_{0}\in\Delta:x_{(n)}(\gamma,\delta_{0})=\sup_{\delta\in\Delta}x_{(n)}(\gamma,\delta)\}$; by continuity and compactness, these sets are non-empty.
 In what follows, we consider the difference quotient